themanaworld/policies/policies/privacy-policy.md

 Additionally, the game servers may or may not log the chat, which is deleted within a week, and the game servers also log other actions such as trade logs for a few months.
 Other logs, such as authentication logs, are kept for longer.
+Chat log is hashed to SHA256 before being saved on Moubootaur Legends only.

+The logs and game data may be used in an anonymous way for analytical purposes, such as identifying trends, bugs, unused content and improve the game in overall.

 Do note that game staff is subject to a different agreement than this privacy policy, as most administrative or moderation actions are logged and made available